cewoodaus/personal-website/content/authors/admin/_index.md

 role: Postdoctoral Scientist
 avatar_filename: wood-carolyn_2022-low-resolution-75_square.jpg
-bio: Carolyn Wood is a postdoctoral researcher at the University of Queensland, in Brisbane, Australia focusing on physics at the interface between quantum mechanics and general relativity.
+bio: Carolyn Wood is a postdoctoral researcher at the University of Queensland, in Brisbane, Australia focusing on quantum machine learning and physics at the interface between quantum mechanics and general relativity.
 interests:
   - Quantum Information